device-automation-bus/dab-bridge-sdk-js/README.md

-# DAB Bridge SDK
+# Device Automation Bus Bridge SDK

-This project is a reference template that can be used to develop a DAB Bridge that is compliant with the DAB specification.
+This project is a reference template that can be used to develop a DAB Bridge that is compliant with the DAB 2.0 specification.

 More details on the general usage for DAB Bridges can be found in the DAB User Guide.